rapyuta-robotics/alica/alica-supplementary/alica_ros_turtlesim/README.md

 - [catkin_tools](https://catkin-tools.readthedocs.io/en/latest/installing.html)

 ## 3. The ALICA Language - Basics and Core Concepts
 We will only give you a brief explanation on the ALICA core concepts.
-For the interested reader, we recommend to consider the resources on the [ALICA Homepage](https://www.uni-kassel.de/eecs/fachgebiete/vs/research/alica.html) of the Distributed Systems Department of the University of Kassel for more detailed information in a series of related publications.
+For the interested reader, we recommend to consider the [documentation](https://rapyuta-robotics.github.io/alica/) of the ALICA framework for more detailed information.
 ### Plan
 A plan is a state machine in tree structure.
-Plans can include plans and states and each state has can include`Behaviour`s.
+Plans can include plans and states and each state has can include `Behaviour`s.
 The ALICA engine assigns entrypoints of the  plan tree to the agents, e.g., robots based on `Role`, `Task`, `Constraints` and `Utility function`.
 The ALICA engine manages state transitions based on the developers code.
 The ALICA plan designer generates method stubs that a developer will fill with state transition logic.
 The developer can create plans using the ALICA plan designer.

 ### Behaviour